ADGEfficiency/dsr-rl/PITCHME.md

 ### Dynamic programming summary

 Requries a **perfect environment model**

 - we don't need to sample experience at all
-- we don't ever actually take actions)
+- we don't ever actually take actions - we just need the policy

 We make **full backups**
 - the update to the value function is based on the probability distribution over all possible next states